Brawaru/rollup-plugin-icu-messages/README.md

 You can configure this plugin to include files with other extensions and store your messages in, e.g. `.messages` files.
 Just change `options.include` to `**/*.messages` in this case.

 Alternatively you can use a separate plugin in this package — `icuMessagesWrapPlugins`, exported from `@braw/rollup-plugin-icu-messages/wrap-plugins`.
+If you use Vite, there is also `icuMessagesWrapPluginsVite`.

 <details>
 <summary>Example configuration</summary>